2 min read

 Don Duet, Goldman Sachs Technology Division Global Co-Head, is confident that the software can revolutionise client systems and will add value to major organisations.
 “Elastic is one of the most interesting open-source products we have seen in the last couple of years,” he said.

-Elasticsearch and its siblings in the ELK Stack, Logstash and Kibana 4, are written in Java.
+Elasticsearch and its siblings in the ELK Stack, Logstash and Kibana, are written in Java.
 This allows enterprise developers to swiftly adapt and integrate the ELK stack into a variety of applications.
+Whilst Kibana can be used as part of this stack it can also be used interchangeably with Grafana, find out more in this guide to Kibana vs Grafana.

 The Goldman Sachs technology division has applied Elasticsearch to a variety of tasks with the bare minimum of work.
 This includes an application to help the clients track trades, the legal department search for contracts and the software engineering team to track bugs swiftly.